keylabivdc/VIP/README.md

 It should be noted that ETE module required X server for imaging.
 Not a good news for server...
 In addition, we are also working on applying common workflow language (CWL).

+# VIP developer notes

+Version 0.1.1 26/Apr/2016
+1, Fix errors of urls for downloading database.
+2, Fix an error while calculating the average depth.
+3, Add a script to parse the database.